Why Cross-Border E-Commerce Needs IP Infrastructure Architecture

 - High-value stores (monthly sales >$10K): Premium IPs + strictest environment isolation

-- Medium-value stores ($1K-10K/month): Standard residential IPs + anti-detect browser isolation
+- Medium-value stores ($1K-10K/month): Standard residential IPs + browser environment isolation

 - Test/new stores: Standard IPs, upgraded after stabilization